Superchick: 1999–2006: Debut, Karaoke Superstars, Last One Picked, and Beauty from Pain

 Superchick was formed in 1999, when music producer Max Hsu wanted to make a female-fronted band.
 Hsu, who had previously produced songs for several Christian musicians and founded the moderately-successful band Church of Rhythm, chose to create the band with sisters Melissa and Tricia Brock.
 The band was originally called Superchi11 after the username of a fan of Church of Rhythm, but was later renamed to Superchic[k] due to pronunciation problems.
-They would debut during an Audio Adrenaline concert, with their original lineup consisting of Tricia Brock and her sister Melissa as vocalists, Melissa, Max Hsu, and Dave Ghazarian playing guitar, Ben Dally playing drums, his brother Matt playing base, and Max as a keyboardist.
+They would debut during an Audio Adrenaline concert, with their original lineup consisting of Tricia Brock and her sister Melissa as vocalists, Melissa, Max Hsu, and Dave Ghazarian playing guitar, Ben Dally playing drums, his brother Matt playing bass, and Max as a keyboardist.

 They independently released their first album in 2000, and was signed to Inpop several months later.
 Under Inpop, they released their second album and first studio album, Karaoke Superstars, in 2001, which was nominated for the Rock Album of the Year during the 33rd GMA Dove Awards.
 To promote Karaoke Superstars, the group toured Europe and North America, now being managed by producer Jim Scherer.
-They released their third album, Last One Picked, on October 8, 2002.
+They released their second studio album, Last One Picked, on October 8, 2002.
 It peaked at No. 10 on the Heatseekers chart and No. 19 on the Contemporary Christian Albums chart.
 Following that, they released their first remix album, Regeneration, on October 21, 2003, which peaked at No. 18 in the Contemporary Christian Albums chart.
-Following the album's release, Matt Dally left the band, being replaced by drummer Brandon Estelle.
+Following the album's release, Ben Dally left the band, being replaced by drummer Brandon Estelle.

 2006–2010: Mainstream success, Beauty From Pain 1.1, and Rock What You Got

-They released their fourth album, Beauty from Pain on March 29, 2005.
+They released their third album, Beauty from Pain on March 29, 2005.
 After the album's release, the band removed the square brackets from their name.
 Beauty from Pain was nominated for Rock Album of the Year during the 37th GMA Dove Awards.
-Additionally. it topped the Heatseekers chart.
+Additionally, it topped the Heatseekers chart.
 They then secured a deal with Columbia Records, leaving Inpop.
 Under Columbia, they released a remix album of Beauty From Pain called Beauty From Pain 1.1 during July 2006.
 The next month, the band, alongside Building 429, Krystal Meyers, and By the Tree, headlined ShoutFest 2006.

-Superchick released their fifth and final studio album, Rock What You Got, on June 24, 2008.
+Superchick released their fourth and final studio album, Rock What You Got, on June 24, 2008.
 It was their most successful album to date, peaking at No. 61 on the Billboard 200.
 Additionally, it was a nominee for Best Rock or Rap Gospel Album during the 51st Annual Grammy Awards.
 Estelle left the band the next year, being replaced with drummer Chase Lovelace.